Voucher / Cohort

 Verifying the discounts

-Provider discounts change.
-As of April 2026, verify the published discounts here: Gusto pricing, OnPay pricing, TechSoup nonprofit discount catalogue for QuickBooks.
+Provider discounts change over time, so verify the published discounts here: Gusto pricing, OnPay pricing, TechSoup nonprofit discount catalogue for QuickBooks.
 The TechSoup membership requires a free 501(c)(3) verification.

 For the FUTA exemption itself, the IRS source is IRS Charities and Nonprofits 501(c)(3) organizations.
 The exemption is automatic once the IRS issues your 501(c)(3) determination letter.